MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/partition-gpu.md

 Save your workloads before assigning partition to the VM.

 > [!NOTE]
 > Currently, you can assign only a single GPU partition to a VM.
+Both the VM and the GPU partition need to be on the same host machine.
 We recommend that you plan ahead and determine the GPU partition size based on your workload performance requirements.
-Both the VM and the GPU partition needs to be on the same host machine.

 ## [Windows Admin Center](#tab/windows-admin-center)